 “You are going to the emergency room.”
 Rodney was firm in his decision.

-He carried Rhonda in one arm and practically had to carry me into the hospital.
+He carried Rhonda in one arm and practically carried me into the hospital.
 I could hardly stand.

 Dr. Little was anything but little.
 He was a big man and doing a large job in a city emergency room.
+The place was full but he immediately saw me.
 The nurse gave me a shot and I was on my way out the door while I leaned heavily on Rodney in order to walk.

 We no sooner got home than the phone rang.
 It was Dr. Little.